Trainee Positions At Royal Hobart Hospital

 a) an elective position in neuroimmunology, neuromuscular and neurophysiology (NCS/EMG).
 This will include participation in multiple sclerosis and neuromuscular/neuroimmunology clinics, multiple NCS/EMG sessions per week (to reach level 2 NCS/EMG), participation in clinical trials of MS/neuroimmunological therapies and development of a research project in multiple sclerosis/neuroimmunology.

-b) a position unaccredited for neurology training, but which involves considerable stroke/neurology work as a general medicine AT rotating to our department.
-That position includes alternating inpatient and clinic/consult work with the neurology AT on their stroke term, as well as relief cover for any of the core ATs on leave.
+b) a position in stroke and general neurology, filled either via a general medicine AT or someone hoping to get into neurology training (eg., someone who is unsuccessful in the match).
+The year can be accredited as an elective year of neurology training.
+The position includes alternating inpatient and clinic/consult work with the neurology AT on their stroke term, as well as relief cover for any of the core ATs on leave.
 The registrar in this position also participates equally in the after hours neurology/stroke on call roster, making up a 1 in 5 rota.

 Further information about the above two positions is available from Dr Dean Jones.